lukaszcz/coqhammer/README.md

 * `bool_reflect`

-  Boolean reflection in the goal and all hypotheses.
+  Boolean reflection in the goal and in all hypotheses.
 See the [Boolean reflection](#boolean-reflection) section.

 * `use lem1, .., lemn`